Skparab1/go/README.md

   - gifs could take time to load idk
   - i will test it out and see
   - it should work
-  - sort of pointless though because html is so fast
+  - sort of pointless though because html is so fast and the graphci will hardly be displayed